Prince of Players: Plot

 Ned is seated center stage on the throne as the curtain comes up.
 The mob hurls insults, vegetables, and other objects at Ned as the other actors rush off the stage.
 Ned remains seated, immobile, and absorbs the abuse until the crowd's fury exhausts itself.
 Finally one of the protesters declares "he's got guts", shouts "Booth, you're alright!", and begins clapping.

-Gradually more of the mob join him, the other actors return to the stage, and the film ends with Ned hearing his late wife speaking part of Juliet's soliloquy as the crowd's approval continues to rise.
+Gradually more of the mob join him, the other actors return to the stage, and the film ends with Ned hearing the late Mary speaking part of Juliet's soliloquy as the crowd's approval continues to rise.